• 800.456.7470

 For example, one store's social media presence is great but has a difficult time reaching new customers; that store, in particular, may need a paid advertising plan.

 However, another one of your stores has no problem reaching new customers.
-But, customers near that store have a difficult time finding them online, so that store could benefit from a local search marketing plan.
+But, customers near that store have a difficult time finding them online, so that store could benefit from a local search marketing plan

 You must pay attention to what is and isn't working for each location to fully optimize your marketing budget.
 If you don't, you'll wind up wasting money and potentially missing out on connecting with new customers and retaining current customers.